sekhri101/personal-goals/content-list/useful.md

 - [Buffer](https://buffer.com/) - Social media management for multiple platforms.
 Schedule posts to go out on multiple platforms, queue things up on an automatic schedule, share access with others.
 - [Pablo for Buffer](pablo.buffer.com/) - Create pretty images with text overlays to promote things.
 Can use their stock images or upload your own.
 Does not require a Buffer account.
 - [Tweetdeck](https://tweetdeck.twitter.com/) - Schedule tweets in advance, see notifications/timeline/DMs in spearate columns, and share access to accounts with others.
 Useful for conference organizers.

+## Typography
+- [Top Ten Typography Tips](http://www.toptentypography.tips/) - by Joni Trythall.
+Goes into things like font pairing, line heights, and all the things a non-designer needs to know to make their words look nice.